Hair sheep primer

 Among the hair sheep breeds, Katahdin x Dorper is the most popular cross.
 In this cross, the parasite resistance, better shedding qualities, and higher reproductive rate of the Katahdin is balanced with the superior growth and muscling of the Dorper.

 Hybrid vigor (or heterosis) is another compelling reason for crossbreeding.
-Hybrid vigor is when the performance of the crossbred offspring is superior to the average of its parents.
+Hybrid vigor is when the performance of the crossbred offspring is superior to the average performance of the parent breeds.
 Hybrid vigor is expressed in both the crossbred offspring and the crossbred female.
 Crossbred males tend to be more fertile and aggressive.
-Composite breeds, such as the Katahdin and Royal White, still retain some of the advantages of crossbreeding.
+Composite breeds, such as the Katahdin and Royal White, still retain some hybrid vigor.

 Hair sheep primer